finalcut/finalcut.github.io/_posts/2025-09-14-auto-share-a-new-blog-post-to-bluesky.md

 One of the things Also working on is having AI generate a nice description of the post beyond the short little descriptive text I provide.

 At this point I have the bluesky posting working, the AI is not.
 Updating the blog post the bluesky url is also not working so far.

+Things not working great yet:

+ -[ ] AI not generating post text
+ -[ ] getting the github action to update the post and commit it back to git with the post url